 What Is Virtual Currency?

-Virtual currency is a digital representation of value that functions as a medium of exchange, a unit of account, and a store of value.
-In some situations, virtual currency operates like “traditional currency,” i.e., the coin and paper money of a country that is designated as legal tender.
+Virtual currency is a digital representation of value.
+It functions as a medium of exchange, a unit of account, and a store of value.
+Sometimes, virtual currency operates like “traditional currency.”
+In other words, the coin and paper money of a country that is designated as legal tender.

 However, it does not have legal tender status in any jurisdiction.
-A virtual currency is “convertible” if it has an equivalent value in traditional currency or acts as a substitute for traditional currency.
+A virtual currency is “convertible” if it has an equivalent value in traditional currency.
+Also if it acts as a substitute for traditional currency.

-Convertible virtual currency can be digitally traded between users and can be purchased for or exchanged into U.S. dollars, Euros and other traditional or virtual currencies.
+Individuals can trade virtual currency between digitally for, or exchanged into, U.S. dollars, Euros and other traditional currency.
 In a virtual currency system, a user creates a “wallet.”
-A wallet is a digital computer file that contains information used in sending and receiving units of a virtual currency.
-When the wallet is created, a random wallet address is generated; this is a unique alphanumeric identifier, which is analogous to an e-mail address.
+A wallet is a digital computer file that contains information to send and receive units of a virtual currency.
+When the wallet is created, a random wallet address is generated.
+This is a unique alphanumeric identifier, which is analogous to an e-mail address.
 Basic wallets can be created free of charge.

-In order to buy virtual currency with a medium of exchange denominated in a traditional currency, such as a conventional check, credit card, wire or Automated Clearing House (ACH) electronic payment, the virtual currency user will have to find some way to transfer traditional currency to someone who already has virtual currency and wishes to exchange it for traditional currency.
-This exchange can occur with anyone holding a virtual currency, but tends to be handled through businesses called Virtual Currency Exchangers that trade between virtual currencies and traditional currencies.
+If you want to buy virtual currency with a medium of exchange denominated in a traditional currency, then find a way to transfer traditional currency to someone who has virtual currency.
+This person must, of course, want to exchange their virtual currency for traditional currency.
+Although this exchange can occur with anyone holding a virtual currency, Virtual Currency Exchangers (a type of business) typically handles this transaction.

 Some virtual currency exchangers are registered with the U.S. Treasury Department Financial Crimes Enforcement Network (FinCEN) as Money Services Businesses.
 Registration carries with it the requirement of following Anti-Money Laundering (AML) rules, including Know Your Customer (KYC) rules.
 KYC principles require a registered exchanger to confirm and document the

-identities of its customers and to relate each account to a known beneficial owner.
+identities of its customers.
+Then, they must relate each account to a known beneficial owner.

 IRS Tax compliance concerns associated with the use of virtual currencies

-Because there is no third-party reporting of virtual currency transactions for tax purposes, the risk/reward ratio for a taxpayer in the virtual currency environment is extremely low and the likelihood of underreporting is significant.
+Because there is no third-party reporting of virtual currency transactions for tax purposes, the risk/reward ratio for a taxpayer in the virtual currency environment is extremely low.
+The likelihood of under-reporting is significant.

-Virtual currencies pose challenges for central banks, departments and ministries of finance and financial regulators.
-The main regulatory challenges posed by virtual currencies are the prevention of money laundering, collection of taxes, consumer and investor protection and the calibration of monetary policy.
+Virtual currencies pose challenges for central banks, departments and ministries of finance.
+It also creates challenges for financial regulators.
+The main regulatory challenges virtual currencies pose are the prevention of money laundering, collection of taxes, consumer and investor protection and the calibration of monetary policy.